LuisArteaga02/DesafioPractio03DWF/README.md

 <h2>User service Gestion App in SpringBoot</h2>
 <img width="500" height="500" alt="reimu0000 " src="https://github.com/LuisArteaga02/DesafioPractio02DWF/blob/main/spring-boot-1.svg">
-App what manage with api crud distint type of suscriptions and users what have errors manage and OpenAPI/Swagger for manage data of users and suscriptions
+App what manage with api crud and MVC distint type of suscriptions and users what have errors manage and OpenAPI/Swagger for manage data of users and suscriptions with frontend

 <h3>How To Run</h3>
 bash git clone https://github.com/LuisArteaga02/DesafioPractio02DWF.git cd DesafioPractico02DWF